 GBA Node Managers: Individuals responsible for managing GBA Nodes and reviewing, approving, and complying with the GBA Token Requirements Specification.
 These individuals are identified in the GBA Token Requirements Document.

-Appendix X – Acknowledgements
+Appendix D – Acknowledgements

 The GBA would like to express our appreciation to the following individuals for their contribution to the development of this white paper: